Luigi600/Easier-Data-Editor/README.md

-# Easier-Data-Editor
+# Easier Data-Editor
-Data Changing Program for Little Fighter
+This is a Data Changing program for Little Fighter 2.
+It is developed in VB.NET and it is open source.